Tampa Bay Buccaneers vs. Washington Football Team NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Washington stats and trends

-- Washington has one win against the spread in eight games this season.

-- Washington's games this year have gone over the point total four times in eight opportunities (50%).
+- Washington has gone over the point total in 50% of its opportunities this year (four times in eight games with a set point total).

 - Washington is 1-4 against the spread and 2-3 overall when the team churns out more than 335.8 yards.